y4umeng/angel-bot/README.md

 # angel-bot

 Twitter bot (https://twitter.com/angel01bot) that web scrapes all the public posts of a blog on Substack (angelicism01 in this case), parses a random string, then tweets it using AWS Lambda.
+(Killed after twitter API changes)

 Requirments to run: